-The fight for cancer has been something the world has been dealing with for centuries.
-While scientists have found ways to combat it, for example chemotherapy, there isn’t a definitive cure.
-There are many innovators trying to come up with new treatments, solutions and cures for cancer, but the number one thing they face is the lack of funds necessary to bring their innovations to the market.
+The fight against cancer is one that the world has been dealing with for centuries.
+While scientists have found some ways to combat it — chemotherapy, for example — there still is no definitive cure for the disease.
+Although many innovators regularly come up with new treatments, solutions, and even cures for some forms of cancer, the number one thing they face is the lack of funds necessary to bring their innovations to the market.

-After accessing the patent rights to the technology from the NCI, she launched a biotech start-up company, Foligo Therapeutics Inc., as an effort to continue developing the technology.
-Over time, fundraising for Foligo became extremely difficult and the company, along with its technology for fighting ovarian cancer, succumbed to the ”Valley of Death” – A metaphorical place where great ideas go to die because they lack the critical funds to move forward.
-As a consequence, the Valley of Death impedes progress in reducing the enormous cancer burden the world is facing today, yet the public is unaware.
-This loss of Foligo, inspired Dr. Jhaveri to launch Music Beats Cancer as a way to support biotech entrepreneurs who are working on cancer-fighting technologies that are at risk of disappearing into the Valley of Death simply because they lack the needed funds.
+After accessing the patent rights to the technology from the NCI, she launched a biotech start-up company, Foligo Therapeutics Inc., in an effort to continue developing the technology.
+Over time, fundraising for Foligo became extremely difficult and the company, along with its technology for fighting ovarian cancer, succumbed to the ”Valley of Death” — a metaphorical place where great ideas go to die when they lack the critical funds to move forward.
+As a consequence, the Valley of Death impedes progress in reducing the enormous burden the world faces in the fight against cancer; however, the public largely remains unaware of this challenge.
+The loss of Foligo inspired Dr. Jhaveri to launch Music Beats Cancer as a means to support biotech entrepreneurs who are working on cancer-fighting technologies that are at risk of disappearing into the Valley of Death, simply because they lack the necessary funds.

 Business Impact (results)